chelsearbann/Exploring-AI-ML-With-Literary-Connections/README.md

 ## Exploring Literary Connections Through AI, ML, and Data Visualization

 Authors: Allen Wu, Chelsea Bann, Adin Handler

 Original Project Presentation for Tufts University EM212 Applied Data Science: https://prezi.com/view/NUYGVJMI4kEhSDIYtwhz/

 ---

 ## Intro

 For this project, AI was used to create tags for book reviews based on the sentiments in the review.
 Based on the sentiment of the book reviews they were matched with an image and placed in a 3D map using an open-source visualization toolkit.
+The primary dataset will focus on real reviews of "To Kill A Mockingbird" (TKAM) by Harper Lee, sourced from Goodreads.
+This targeted selection allows for concentrated analysis of reader feedback and thematic connections within the text.
 It is important to note that due to the scope/timeframe of the class, the project was not completed.

 ## Problem Statement: